A Short History of Gymnastics in Victoria

 In 2016 Victoria finished first on the combined National Championships for all gymsports - the first time in many many years this has occurred.

-In December 2017 Gymnastics Victorian released its new High Performance Model designed to ensure sustained success on the international stage.
+In December 2017 Gymnastics Victoria released its new High Performance Model designed to ensure sustained success on the international stage.

 In 2018 Victoria, for the first time in its history in the same year, won the Men's Senior Team National Championship, Women's Senior International Team National Championship, the Women's Team Level 10 National Championship, the Rhythmic Senior Team National Championship and the Senior Aerobics National Championship.